U.S. files complaint to stop Staples from buying Office Depot

 The FTC stopped a merger attempt between the same two companies in 1997 on similar concerns.

-But in the past 19 years, Amazon and other online sellers, which deliver to almost anywhere in the United States, have exploded onto the scene, while megastores such as Costco and Wal-Mart Stores Inc have further crowded the market.
+But in the past 19 years, Amazon (AMZN.O) and other online sellers, which deliver to almost anywhere in the United States, have exploded onto the scene, while megastores such as Costco (COST.O) and Wal-Mart Stores Inc (WMT.N) have further crowded the market.

 Staples was emboldened to make a $6.3 billion offer for Office Depot in February after that chain succeeded in buying No. 3 OfficeMax in November 2013 with no divestitures.